DataQualityCommittee/dqc_us_rules/README.md

 The DQC rules are run using an Arelle plugin written in python-based syntax (called xule) that requires the [Arelle XBRL processor](http://arelle.org/download/) on a local computer or server.

 The DQC Arelle plugin is a ruleset stored as a zip file.
-The ruleset is read by the DQC Arelle plugin and the assertions defined in the ruleset are evaluated against an XBRL instance, a taxonomy or an extension taxonomy, which triggers the creation of validation messages.
+The ruleset is read by the DQC Arelle plugin and the assertions defined in the ruleset are evaluated against an XBRL instance, a taxonomy or an extension taxonomy, creating validation messages.

-The ruleset is compiled code representing rule submission forms that define the rules in a human readable syntax.
-Both the compiled code and the original rule submission forms are included in the distribution.
+The ruleset is comprised of compiled rule files representing rule submission forms that define the rules in a human readable syntax.
+Both the compiled rule files and the human readable rule submission forms are included in the distribution.

 ## Deploying the DQC Arelle Plugin

 * Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
-* Download the latest release of the [DQC plugin (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases) * Extract the dqc_us_rules folder from the archive to the plugins directory of Arelle.
-The DQC plugin directory should be called "xule".
+* Download the latest release of the [DQC plugin (v5 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
+* Extract the "xule" folder from the archive to the plugin directory of Arelle.
 * Confirm the DQC Arelle plugin is installed by running `arelleCmdLine --plugins xule` to return:

 ```